rangle/ngCourse2/handout/11-migrate.md

 }

 class A1ProjectionContents {
-  message: string = 'I am an Angular 1 Directive "projected" into Angular 2';
+  message = 'I am an Angular 1 Directive "projected" into Angular 2';
 }
 ```